 Research group Baltic Sea Fellows

-As a continuation of the governmental funding of strategic Baltic Sea research, this interdisciplinary network of young Baltic Sea researchers was formed at Stockholm University 2018.
+As a continuation of the governmental funding of strategic Baltic Sea research, this interdisciplinary network of young Baltic Sea, Baltic Sea Fellows, formed at Stockholm University 2018.
+Their research cover the whole range from basic marine research to applied legal aspects and decision support.

 Environmental challenges studied from multiple perspectives